Home » Speed Training Science » SPEED TRAINING SCIENCE: Why Most Methods Fail (And What Actually Works)

 • torso balance breaks down

-• force continuity breaks down
+• movement continuity breaks down

-👉 under speed.
+👉 under rising speed demands.

 This is huge.

-During sprinting:
+During running:

 👉 continuously.